Convert Text to SVG

 Enter text

-Type a headline, brand name, or short quote.
+Type the headline, brand name, or short quote you want as a Text to SVG asset.
 Multiline works too.

 2